10-Step Link Building Checklist: All You Need to Know

 For example, Editorial.Link’s article (which is ranking #2 right now and targeting one of our keywords) has 11 backlinks from 10 different websites.

-And get this: 8 of those links are from really authoritative sites.
+And get this: 8 of those links are from really authoritative sites with strong domain authority and trust signals.

 competing article's backlinks